MawuliAgamah/ml-propensity-score-matching/README.md

-# Estimating the effect of intervention through artificial intelligence and propensity score matching
+# Estimating intervention effect’s using propensity score matching and artificial intelligence

 <p> The files are structured as follows: </p>